George Romney, who died in Kendal in 1802 was one of the most celebrated portrait painters of his time, along with Reynolds and Gainsborough.

 He was born in Dalton-in-Furness in 1734 and after learning his craft of cabinet-making there and in Lancaster, he was apprenticed to the portrait painter Christopher Steele in 1755.
 In 1757 he broke his apprenticeship and set up on his own in a studio in Kendal.

 Romney began to build up a reputation by his portraits of the local gentry, particularly the Wilsons of Dallam Tower and the Stricklands of Sizergh Castle.
 His future was necessarily in London, but there were family complications.
 He had married Mary Abbot, the daughter of his Kendal landlady, in 1756 and by 1760 he was the father of two children.
 Eventually, in 1762, Romney set off for London by himself and except for short visits, did not return until he was in his late sixties.

 The reputation that Romney achieved in London by his paintings, particularly of women in the higher ranks of society, is borne out by over a thousand canvasses in public and private collections throughout the world, including some distinguished examples in Abbot Hall.
 His whole career was in London, apart from two all-important years travelling, studying and sketching in Italy.
 His fame and his comparatively modest fees, did not please Sir Joshua Reynolds, and Romney never submitted paintings to the new Royal Academy, of which Reynolds was President.

-Romney’s legacy of 2000 paintings and about 5000 drawings, on view in fifteen countries, make him one of the most distinguished and widely known sons of Furness and South Lakeland in the world.
+Romney’s legacy of 2000 paintings and about 5000 drawings, scattered through 23 countries, on view in fifteen countries, make him one of the most distinguished and widely known sons of Furness and South Lakeland in the world.